kazurayam/GitConflictsOfLastRunInTsPrevented/README.md

 Here I assume that you have made the project version-controlled by Git.
 And you have built a remote Git repository to share the project with your team mates.
 It is certainly a good idea.
 You would change `lastRun` info in \*.ts files, and your team mates also would change the same portion as well.

 I tell you the truth, changes of `lastRun` info in \*.ts files tend to conflict when you try to merge the changes.
 It is a small problem, but annoying a lot.
+I want to find some way to prevent the conflicts.

 ### Why changes of `lastRun` info in a `*.ts` file conflict --- a typical case